GuidesWikiWhat Is VRM?

 Users need to be considerate of multiple VRM components to grasp the idea behind its functionality.
 Below are some key components and VRM terminologies.[2]

-• MOSFETs: A MOSFET (Metal-Oxide-Semiconductor Field-Effect Transistor) is a transistor widely used in electronics for amplification and switching applications.
+• MOSFETs: A MOSFET (Metal-Oxide-Semiconductor Field-Effect Transistor) is widely used in electronics for amplification and switching applications.
 It controls the flow of electrical current by acting as a switch, allowing or blocking the current flow depending on the voltage applied to its gate terminal.[3]

 • Inductors: An inductor is a passive electronic component that stores energy in a magnetic field when electric current flows through it.
 It is used in electrical circuits to store energy and regulate the flow of electric current.

 • Capacitors: A capacitor is a passive electronic component that stores electrical energy in an electric field.
 It is used in electrical circuits to store energy and regulate the flow of electric charge.
-Capacitors are characterized by their capacitance, which measures the amount of electrical energy stored per voltage unit.
+Capacitors are characterized by capacitance, which measures the amount of electrical energy stored per voltage unit.

 • Controllers: A controller is a digital or analogue circuit that controls the operation of the VRM.
 It regulates the voltage output, manages the current flow, and communicates with other components in the system.